Probability bounds for active learning in the regression problem: Introduction

+Our results are based on concentration--type inequalities.
+Although variance minimization techniques for choosing appropriate sub--samples are a well known tool, giving adequate bounds in probability and allow dealing with more general non finite model spaces.
+This is also true for the iterative procedure, where our results generalize previous ones obtained only in the classification setting for finite model spaces.

 The article is organized as follows.
-In section 2 we formulate the basic problem and study a batch approach for simultaneous sample and model selection.
-In section 3 we study an iterative approach to sample selection and we discuss effective sample size reduction.
-Section 4 is devoted to the proof of the more technical results.
+In Section \ref{prelim} we formulate the basic problem and study the batch approach for simultaneous sample and model selection.
+In Section \ref{subsection4} we study the iterative approach to sample selection and we discuss effective sample size reduction.
+Section \ref{apen} is devoted to proofs of the main results and technical lemmas.